 - Gains from sale/purchase of agriculture land

 Unfortunately this loophole is being used big time to make income tax free illegally.
 A catch in this is for computing tax liability, you need to include agriculture income in your total income if:

 - Net agriculture income is more than Rs 5000 for the financial year or

 - Total income (excluding agriculture income) is more than income tax exemption limit.

 Some components of salary are either fully or partially exempted from tax.
-Medical Reimbursement, Transport Allowance, Meal Coupons, Mobile Phone and Internet Bill Reimbursement, Leave Travel Allowance, etc are exempted to certain limit.
-You can read more details in the link below.
+Meal Coupons, Mobile Phone and Internet Bill Reimbursement, Leave Travel Allowance, etc are exempted to certain limit and can form part of tax free income.

 The share of profits received from partnership firms as partner is totally tax free in your hands because the tax is already paid by the firm on it.
 However all other payments like salary, interests etc are taxable.

 There are components in salary which are fully or partially tax exempt.
 For example HRA is tax exempt if you satisfy certain conditions.
 You can have the complete list in the post: Must have Tax Free components in Salary.

 Any receipts from HUF income to its members is tax free.
 This is because HUF in itself is treated as separate tax entity and taxes are already paid by it on its income.

 On retirement Central & State Government employees, Local Authority, Defense Services and PSU employees can encash a part of their pension in lumpsum known as Commutation of Pension.
 This amount is tax free.
 In case of other employees the commuted pension is partially exempted from tax.